nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/migration-services.md

 {{#> callout type='warning' }}

-The branch created for the migration will be deleted and created again with every migration attempt, resulting in the loss of any changes made into it that would have not been merged yet.
+If you don't have branch management, the branch created for the migration will be deleted and created again with every migration attempt, resulting in the loss of any changes made into it that would have not been merged yet.

 {{/callout}}